anyuka007/Monopoly-calculator/README.md

 🚀 Try it now https://monopoly-calculator.onrender.com – Use the Monopoly Calculator in your browser.

-The Monopoly Calculator is a React-based application designed to help players manage their Monopoly game.
-It allows users to track player scores, properties, railroads, utilities, and cash in an intuitive and interactive interface.
+The Monopoly Calculator is a React-based application designed to track player scores, properties, railroads, utilities, and cash in an intuitive and interactive interface.

 ---